Skip to content

 AI coding has evolved beyond autocomplete.
 The new generation of terminal-based coding agents can understand entire codebases, make multi-file changes, run tests, and even commit code—all from natural language instructions.

-Here's my honest breakdown of what actually works in 2026, who should use what, and what the marketing doesn't tell you.
+Here's an honest breakdown of what actually works in 2026, who should use what, and what the marketing doesn't tell you.

 What Are AI Terminal Coding Agents?